 - Complicated Fun: The Birth of Minneapolis Punk and Indie Rock, 1974-1984 by Cyn Collins

 - Heyday: 35 Years of Music in Minneapolis Photography by Daniel Corrigan with text by Danny Sigelman

 - I Live Inside: Memoirs of a Babe in Toyland by Michelle Leon

-In the late 1960s, Allan Fingerhut and Danny Stevens leased the old Greyhound Bus Depot in Downtown Minneapolis with the plan to open a rock club.
-Since then, First Avenue & 7th Street Entry has nurtured a diverse group of musicians, both local and national, and brought together people from various backgrounds.
-It remains one of the most highly regarded music nightclubs in the country.
+In the late 1960s, the old Greyhound Bus Depot in downtown Minneapolis was leased with the plan to open a rock club.
+Since then, First Avenue & 7th Street Entry has nurtured a diverse group of musicians, both local and national.

 Minnesota photographer Allen Beaulieu helped shape the icon we know today as Prince.
 As Prince’s personal photographer and friend, he had access to Prince that few photographers have had, before or since.